kedacore/keda-docs/content/docs/2.5/operate/metrics-server.md

  kubectl get scaledobject SCALEDOBJECT_NAME -n NAMESPACE -o jsonpath={.status.externalMetricNames}
 ```

-## How to get metric if there are more than 1 ScaledObject with same metric name
+## How to get metric when multiple ScaledObjects have the same metric name

-KEDA will try to select the proper `ScaledObject` for your metric and it should be only one.
-In case of having more than 1 `ScaledObject` in the same namespace with the same metric name, an error like this will be thrown:
+KEDA will try to select the proper `ScaledObject` for your metric and there should only be one.
+In case of having multiple `ScaledObject`s in the same namespace with the same metric name, an error like this will be thrown:

 ```
 Error from server: exactly one ScaledObject should match label
 ```

-In this case, you should add in the query string the labelSelector to match the proper `ScaledObject` (in url format).
+In this case, you should add in the query string the `labelSelector` to match the proper `ScaledObject` (in url format).
 The needed selector is `scaledobject.keda.sh/name: {ScaledObjectName}`.
-You also could get it doing:
+You can achieve this as following:

 ```bash
  kubectl get scaledobject SCALEDOBJECT_NAME -n NAMESPACE -o jsonpath={.metadata.labels}
 ```

-Having the selector, you only need to add it in the query string:
+Once you have the selector, you have to add it to your query string as following:

 ```bash
 kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1/namespaces/sample-ns/s1-rabbitmq-queueName2?labelSelector=scaledobject.keda.sh%2Fname%3D{ScaledObjectName}"